alexiglesias31/alexiglesias31/README.md

 ### Hello there 👋
-I'm a software developer
+Software developer:
-- 🥼 I have mid-senior experience as a Wordpress Developer.
+- 🥼 Wordpress and Woocommerce.
-- 🌱 1 year of experience building backedn with NodeJs, ExpressJs and JS|TS.
+- 🌱 Backend development using NodeJs, ExpressJs and JS|TS.

-- 🔭 I’m currently working as Product Engineer at [Saucal](https://www.saucal.com)
+Currently working as Product Engineer at [Saucal](https://www.saucal.com)

 If I you think that I can help you in any project let me a message to [alexiglesias3110@gmail.com](mailto:alexiglesias3110@gmail.com)